google-code-export/wordpress-custom-content-type-manager/readme.txt

 * PHP 5.2.6 or greater
 * MySQL 5.0.41 or greater

 These requirements are tested during WordPress initialization; the plugin will not load if these requirements are not met.
-Error messaging will fail if the user is using pre WP 2.0.11.
+Error messaging will fail if the user is using a version of WordPress older than version 2.0.11.

 == About ==